zuolizhu/mymds/content/posts/ghostTutorialPart2.md

 draft: true
 ---

 This is the 2nd part of ghost blog tutorial.
 Last tutorial I setup the environment and bound the very basic content within the `index.hbs` and `post.hbs`.
-This part will focus on styling.
+This tutorial will talk about how to add CSS framework into project.

 ---

-## Add Bulma CSS
+# Add Bulma CSS framework

 ### Before add it, wrap all the content into a default container